ash47/Frota/README.md

   - Every time a hero kills creep or another hero, he grows a little bit.
  - **Unlimited Mana**
   - Players have max mana regen.
+ - **Spawn Protection**
+  - Heroes will be momentarily invulnerable when they spawn.

 ###How do I use this?###
  - Keep in mind it is still in development, and may be buggy